Total solar eclipse plunges Antarctica into darkness

-SANTIAGO (AFP) - A total solar eclipse plunged Antarctica from summer into darkness early on Saturday (Dec 4) in a rare astronomical spectacle witnessed by a handful of scientists and thrill-seekers - and countless penguins.
+SANTIAGO • A total solar eclipse plunged Antarctica from summer into darkness early on Saturday in a rare astronomical spectacle witnessed by a handful of scientists and thrill-seekers - and countless penguins.

-"The visibility was excellent," said Professor Raul Cordero of the University of Santiago de Chile, who was on site to witness "totality" at 0746 GMT (3.46pm Singapore time), with the "ring of fire" phase lasting just over 40 seconds.
+"The visibility was excellent," said Professor Raul Cordero of the University of Santiago de Chile, who was on site to witness the total eclipse at 0746 GMT, with the "ring of fire" phase lasting just over 40 seconds.

 Solar eclipses occur when the Moon passes between the Sun and Earth, casting its shadow on Earth.
 For the eclipse to be total, the Sun, Moon and Earth must be directly aligned.

-Totality was visible only in Antarctica, experienced by a small number of scientists, experts and adventure tourists - who paid some US$40,000 (S$55,000) for the privilege.
+Totality was visible only in Antarctica, experienced by a small number of scientists, experts and adventure tourists - who paid some US$40,000 (S$54,900) for the privilege.

 Streamed live by Nasa from the Union Glacier camp in Antarctica, the eclipse began at 0700 GMT as the Moon began to move in front of the Sun, coming to an end at 0806 GMT.